 - Gather your whole crew and spend the day or evening at Family Kingdom Amusement Park.
 The park has an arcade, midway games, and rides for the whole family, including roller coasters, bumper cars, log flumes, drop rides, and kiddie rides.
 There’s also a go-kart track.
 Don’t forget cotton candy, funnel cakes, and other treats.

 - The Market Common offers shopping, dining, and activities such as a movie theater, bowling, and bike rentals.
 The mixed-use residential area is lined with palm trees for a resort-style look.

 - Located in the Market Common, EdVenture Myrtle Beach is a fun spot for kids to play the day away.
 Pretend-play at a recreated grocery store, space station, performance stage, a dentist’s office, an auto shop, and more.

-- The Myrtle Beach Convention Center is the place to be for concerts, conventions, festivals, and sporting events.
+- The Myrtle Beach Convention Center is a place for concerts, conventions, festivals, and sporting events.
 The building’s exterior has a mural of dolphins, turtles, and whales by international artist Robert Wyland.

 Best Accommodations in South Myrtle Beach

 - Best Budget Hotel: Landmark Resort – On the south end of Myrtle Beach, this resort is practically its own destination.
 As if being beachfront wasn’t enough, it has its waterpark!
 Additional fun amenities include a mini golf course, an indoor pool, a lazy river ride, and five hot tubs.